quiet-oceans/ramsurf/readme.txt

 typing man f77 or man f90 or man g77)

 compiler strings:
-f77 ÐO3 Ðo ram ram1.5.f
+f77 -O3 -o ram ram1.5.f
-f77 ÐO3 -o rams rams0.5.f
+f77 -O3 -o rams rams0.5.f
-f77 ÐO3 Ðo ramclr ramclr.f
+f77 -O3 -o ramclr ramclr.f

-The Ðo option names the executable file (the file you invoke when you want to run the code) the name after this flag.
-The ÐO3 option optimizes the code to the platform it is being compiled on.
+The -o option names the executable file (the file you invoke when you want to run the code) the name after this flag.
+The -O3 option optimizes the code to the platform it is being compiled on.
 The code can run significantly faster this way.

 Output Files (produced by RAM and RAMS):